skip to Main Content

 • New people or animals who may visit your home or even a new addition to the family.
 The arrival of a new person or pet in the home may leave your dog feeling threatened and trigger the urge to pee.
 Some dogs even pee in response to strange animals or people they observe walking by on the street.

 Submission, either to people or to other animals, causes some dogs to pee on the spot.
-If your dog leaves a puddle on the floor when someone is standing over him, this could be a sign of submissive peeing.
+If your dog leaves a puddle on the floor when someone is standing over him, this could be a sign of submissive urination.

 If you suspect that a psychological issue is causing your dog to pee indoors, be sure to talk to your veterinarian for treatment suggestions.
 You can find a Veterinary Behaviorist near you using this link.